h4ckyou/h4ckyou.github.io/posts/ctf/bsides_nairaobi/writeup.md

 }
 ```

-And what this function will basically do is to run an 8 bytes shellcode received from us
+And what this function will basically do is to run a 8 bytes shellcode received from us

 We can't really reach the function for now because there's no way of overwriting the global variable `x` to another value

-I'm thinking it's there so as for us to see there's a function which isn't called my main directly
+I'm thinking it's there so as for us to see there's a function which isn't called by main directly

 But the fact we can't overwrite the global variable doesn't mean we can't call the function cause after all there's a buffer overflow?